 Compare the wait to buy after a foreclosure, which is 7 years without extenuating circumstances, 5 with, and what you have picked up is essentially a 3-year gain.
 Looking at it another way, a short sale may qualify you to buy a home within 2 years, in which case you may have lost two years if you are forced to wait 4 years after a deed in lieu.

 Make sure that the deed in lieu specifically releases you from liability to repay the loan.
 Moreover, there is little point in handing over title if you have a second lender that will pursue you for a deficiency.

 Tip: Be sure to ask your accountant whether the canceled debt could result in a tax liability.
-Temporarily, the 2007 Mortgage Forgiveness Debt Relief Act offers protection but that sunsets December 2012.
+Temporarily, the 2007 Mortgage Forgiveness Debt Relief Act offers protection but that sunsets annually.
 Insolvency may be another exemption available.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.